Two years ago I met a woman on the train who just spent a year skiing abroad and was returning to work.

 Yep, she had that big, strange, scary gap on her resume.

 I was instantly fascinated.

-As a strong supporter of lifestyle design and someone who secretly wants to escape the cubicle, I was super impressed.
+As a strong supporter of lifestyle design, I was super impressed.

 Why Are Employers So Afraid of Gap Years?